The Stock Market Is Selling Off. Here's What Investors Should Do

 There's a saying on Wall Street that stocks are the only thing people don't want to buy when they're on sale.
 Thus, there is only one rule to follow when stocks are selling off sharply: Don't panic.
 Investing in the market is a marathon and not a sprint.

-As we've said time and time again, wealth is built over decades, not days.
+As we've said time and time again, wealth is built through decades, not days.
 As just one example, those who invested $1,000 in Nvidia 20 years ago would be sitting on tremendous returns today.
-And even though NVDA shares are down nearly 20% for the year to date, the chipmaker has averaged an annual return of almost 80% over the past five years.
+Even though NVDA shares are down nearly 20% for the year to date, the chipmaker has averaged an annual return of almost 80% in the past five years.

 "For long-term investors, this is part of a bottoming process and a buying opportunity, with markets likely to be meaningfully higher over the next 12 months — it just might be a fistfight to get there," Hackett adds.

-Be that as it may, it's abundantly understandable if investors want to de-risk their portfolios to some degree – as long as they understand that they will also forgo some upside once the market regains its footing.
+Be that as it may, it's abundantly understandable if investors want to de-risk their portfolios to some degree — as long as they understand that they'll also forgo some upside once the market regains its footing.

-To spread risk out over a basket of stocks vs individual equities, investors can also seek out the best dividend growth ETFs or low-volatility ETFs.
+To spread risk over a basket of stocks vs individual equities, investors can also seek the best dividend growth ETFs or low-volatility ETFs.

 Related content